madorn/crd-conversion-webhook/README.md

 # crd-conversion-webhook

 ## Requirements
-Kubernetes 1.15 (Latest version of `minikube` should work)
+* Kubernetes 1.15 (Latest version of `minikube` should work)
-Kubernetes 1.13/1.14 will work if `CustomResourceWebhookConversion` Feature Gate is enabled
+* Kubernetes 1.13/1.14 will work if `CustomResourceWebhookConversion` Feature Gate is enabled

-## Setup the Webhook
+## Setup: Deploy the Webhook

 ### Create the dedicated namespace
 ```